High-Paying Careers for Women

 Female IT managers earn a median annual income of $89,804.

 Lawyers counsel and represent individual clients, businesses, non-profits, or government organizations on legal issues or in legal disputes.
 Becoming a lawyer requires a four-year bachelor's degree and three years of law school training.

 In order to work professionally in the United States, lawyers must take and pass their state's bar examination.

 Software developers create and help devise computer programs.
 They do everything from analyzing users' needs to designing applications and helping write code to improve existing software.
 This field is projected to grow quickly over the next few years.
 The Bureau of Labor Statistics forecasts 22% growth between 2019 and 2029.
 That’s much faster than average.

-Female software developers earned a median annual income of $80,756.
+Women software developers earn a median annual income of $85,488.

-Female human resources employees earned a median annual income of $66,716 in 2016.
+Women human resources managers earn a median annual income of $69,160.